Chamberlain-Zhang/Paper/Noise/ENHANCING LOW LIGHT IMAGES USING NEAR INFRARED FLASH IMAGES.md

 \partial x})_ {p}^{2}+a_{y,p}({\partial V^{b}\over \partial y})_ {p}^{2}))
 $$

-where the subscript $p$ denotes the pixel location and λ balances between the two terms.
+where the subscript $p$ denotes the pixel location and $\lambda$ balances between the two terms.
 For normal WLS smoothing, the spatially varying smoothness weights $a_{x,p}$ and $a_{y,p}$ are defined as follows:

 $$